harikas14/Pages/docs/SMugVault-FAQ.md

-# MacSMug - Frequently Asked Questions 🤔
+# SMugVault - Frequently Asked Questions 🤔

-**Quick answers to common questions about MacSMug**
+**Quick answers to common questions about SMugVault**

 ## 📋 Table of Contents